jenkinsci/integrity-plugin/README.md

 ### Polling

 Based on the polling configuration for the Jenkins build job, the **Windchill RV&S CM Polling Log** link is visible in the left-side navigation pane.
 You can click this link to view details about the last poll.
-Refer the following image for details about the last poll.
+Refer to the following image for details about the last poll.
 For example, the poll ran at 2:34 PM and found a total of 1 change (which includes adds/updates/drops).
 ![](./images/Jenkins_Polling_Log.png)

 Also note that the new builds initiated as a result of the poll are visible in the **Build History** widget.